aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 When using this strategy it is a best practice to ensure that the common IAM role only has `sts:AssumeRole` permissions and no other AWS access.

 It is important when using ABAC that you control who has the ability to tag IAM roles and users to only those who have a strict need to do so.
-Someone with the ability to tag an IAM role or user would be able to set tags on roles/users identical to what would be set by EKS Pod Identities and may be able to escalate their privilege.
+Someone with the ability to tag an IAM role or user would be able to set tags on roles/users identical to what would be set by EKS Pod Identities and may be able to escalate their privileges.
 You can restrict who has the access to set tags the `kubernetes-` and `eks-` tags on IAM role and users using IAM policy, or Service Control Policy (SCP).

 ## De-centralized EKS Clusters